Aid during spring-summer

 |Fall Pell - $2,000 (50%)||Winter Pell - $2,000 (50%)||Spring/Summer - 0|

 Did you borrow the maximum loan amount for your grade level during the fall and winter semesters?
-If yes, you are NOT eligible to borrow Stafford loans during the spring/summer semester.
+If yes, you are NOT eligible to borrow federal direct loans during the spring/summer semester.

 - You must ACCEPT a loan offer via Pipeline before your term ends, or the loan offer cannot be processed with the Department of Education.